greenmancode/docs/IYPluginDocs.md

 ## Adding Commands To A Plugin

 Once you have a plugin setup, you are ready to start adding commands in the `Commands` table.
 Each command is a key in the table that is usually named the command.
-Every key in the table is a table with the properties (and function) for the command.

 Here is the keys for each command:

-`string ListName` : This is where you put your command (along with arguments in square brackets)
+`string ListName` : This is where you put your command (along with arguments in square brackets).
+You can show the user and aliases here too.

 `string Description` : The message you want to appear when the user clicks the command in the list for more information.